Alluxio/alluxio/docs/en/contributor/contributor-tools.md

 ```

 > Note: Alluxio 2.2 moved generated gRPC proto source files into `alluxio/core/transport/target/generated-sources/protobuf/`.
-You will need to mark the directory as a source folder for Eclipse to resolve the sources files.
+You will need to mark the directory as a source folder for Eclipse to resolve the source files.

 ### IntelliJ IDEA